ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

 ## Method 2: App Template

 ### What Is an App Template?
-* An App Template is a model that users can use to create Apps with the defined settings that are preemptively applied to the new App.
+* An App Template is a model that users can use to create Apps with the defined settings preemptively applied to the new App.
 * App templates can be created from existing Apps.
 * Creating or deleting App templates requires Kintone Administrative permission.
 * For more information, refer to [What Is an App Template?](https://get.kintone.help/k/en/admin/app_admin/template/whats_template.html) help doc.

   ⚠️ Caution
 * Templates can be created only from activated Apps.
 * Template will not include some settings.
-For details, refer to the [Settings That Are Not Included in App Templates](https://get.kintone.help/k/en/admin/app_admin/template/template_settings.html) help doc.
+For more information, refer to the [Settings That Are Not Included in App Templates](https://get.kintone.help/k/en/admin/app_admin/template/template_settings.html) help doc.

 ### Multiple Apps in one App Template?
 Multiple Apps can be included in one App Template.